Jacques Nasser

-Nasser is currently on the boards of Koç Holding and Fox Corporation, serving as both lead independent director and chairman of the compensation committee for the latter.
+Nasser is currently on the board of Koç Holding, and served on the board of Fox Corporation, as both lead independent director and chairman of the compensation committee for the latter.
 He is also currently on the advisory board of Altimetrik and on the chairman's panel of the Great Barrier Reef Foundation.
 Nasser, who funds a number of scholarship programs, is a member of both the National Order of the Cedar in Lebanon and the Order of Australia.
 Nasser was also awarded the Ellis Island Medal of Honor, which pays homage to contributions made to America by immigrants.
 In 2017 he was named a Companion of the Order of Australia.

 Early life and education

 Jacques "Jac" A. Nasser was born in the city of Amioun, Lebanon on 27 December 1947.
-He is the son of a former bus driver and independent businessman, Abdo Nasser, who served with the Australian armed forces in Lebanon during World War II.
+He is the son of a former bus driver and independent businessman, Abdo Nasser.
 At four years of age Nasser moved with his family to Melbourne, Australia.
 He attended Northcote High School.
 He started a number of businesses as a teenager, including a bicycle-making operation and several discotheques with his brother Jamie, which they promoted in Melbourne.
 He also has a sister, Betty.
 Nasser's first professional experience was at Ford Australia as a student intern.
-He graduated with a business degree from the Royal Melbourne Institute of Technology in Melbourne in 1968, where he would later be awarded with an honorary doctorate of technology.
+He graduated with a business degree from the Royal Melbourne Institute of Technology in Melbourne in 1968, where he would later be awarded an honorary doctorate of technology.
 He speaks four languages: English, Arabic, Spanish and Portuguese.